OwlCoder/DSA_cpp/readme.md

 ### Graph Search:
 BFS: Uses queue.
 Note that the above code traverses only the vertices reachable from a given source vertex.
 All the vertices may not be reachable from a given vertex (example Disconnected graph).
 To print all the vertices, we can modify the BFS function to do traversal starting from all nodes one by one.
 Time Complexity: O(V+E) where V is number of vertices in the graph and E is number of edges in the graph.

-DFS: Uses stack data structure
+DFS: Uses stack data structure, Time Complexity: O(V+E) where V is number of vertices in the graph and E is number of edges in the graph.
+My implementation does recursively and hence doesn't need to use stack.
+TO DO: implement iterative DFS using stack (quite easy)

 Dijkstra